-- 1. Education (four credits maximum) - a.
-An associate's degree from an accredited institution scores one credit.
+- 1. Education (four credits maximum) - An associate's degree from an accredited institution scores one credit.
 If the degree is in engineering, physical sciences, mathematics, or QA, it scores two credits. - b.
 A bachelor's degree from an accredited institution scores two credits.
 If the degree is in engineering, physical sciences, mathematics, or QA, it scores three credits.
-In addition, score one more credit for a master's degree (or higher) in engineering, physical sciences, business management, or QA from an accredited institution. - 2.
-Experience (nine credits maximum) - a.
-The prospective lead auditor shall have participated in a minimum of five QA audits or equivalent verifications (such as management assessments, pre-award surveys, or comprehensive surveillance, as long as the parameters of the audit process are met) within three years prior to the date of certification, one of which shall be a nuclear QA audit within the year prior to qualification.
+In addition, score one more credit for a master's degree (or higher) in engineering, physical sciences, business management, or QA from an accredited institution.

+2. Experience (nine credits maximum)

+- a.
+The prospective lead auditor shall have participated in a minimum of five QA audits or equivalent verifications (such as management assessments, preaward surveys, or comprehensive surveillance, as long as the parameters of the audit process are met) within three years prior to the date of certification, one of which shall be a nuclear QA audit within the year prior to qualification.
 In addition, for technical experience in such areas as scientific investigation, site characterization, nuclear waste management, production, transportation, engineering, manufacturing, construction, operation, or maintenance, or experience applicable to the auditing organization's area of responsibility, score one credit for each full year, with a maximum of five credits. - b.
 If two years of this experience have been in a nuclear field, score one additional credit; or - c.
-If two years of this experience have been in QA, score two additional credits; or - d.
-If two years of this experience have been in auditing or assessment, score three additional credits; or - e.
-If two years of this experience have been in nuclear-related QA, score three additional credits; or
+If two years of this experience have been in QA, score two additional credits; or